Immigration Bail at the First-tier Tribunal

-A surety is someone who takes responsibility for ensuring that upon release, conditions of bail will be complied with, and agrees to forfeit a sum of money if they are not (a recognizance).
-This sum is not fixed sum but should be a realistic amount, proportionate to the person’s means, and significant enough to provide the surety and applicant with an incentive to comply with their obligations.
+A surety is someone who takes responsibility for ensuring that upon release, conditions of immigration bail will be complied with, and agrees to forfeit a sum of money if they are not (a recognizance).
+This sum is not a fixed sum but should be a realistic amount, proportionate to the person’s means, and significant enough to provide the surety and applicant with an incentive to comply with their obligations.
 There is no requirement to have a surety, but reliable sureties will strengthen an application for release.
-Sureties must attend the bail hearing and the following factors will be considered:
+Sureties must attend the immigration bail hearing and the following factors will be considered:

 - The strength of their relationship with the applicant: will they be able to exert influence over the applicant?

 - Their immigration status: are they a British Citizen or settled in the UK?
 If not, when is their leave valid until?